TRADE SECRET LITIGATION

 - Derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and

-Despite the general rule that “information generally known or readily accessible to third parties cannot qualify as a trade secret,” the Fort Lauderdale trade secret litigation attorneys at the Mavrick Law Firm know that there is a long-standing exception under Florida law.
+Despite the general rule that “information generally known or readily accessible to third parties cannot qualify as a trade secret,” there is a long-standing exception under Florida law.
 In Sun Crete of Florida, Inc. v.
 Sundeck Products, Inc., 452 So.
 2d 973, 975 (Fla.
-4th DCA 1984), the Fourth District Court of Appeal interpreted trade secrets as “a plan or process, tool, mechanism or compound [including] a unique combination of otherwise known components, if the combination differs materially from other methods known in the trade.”
-As such, even if all the information is publicly available, a unique compilation of that information may qualify as a trade secret, so long as the combination adds value to the information.
+4th DCA 1984), Florida’s Fourth District Court of Appeal interpreted trade secrets to mean “a plan or process, tool, mechanism or compound [including] a unique combination of otherwise known components, if the combination differs materially from other methods known in the trade.”
+Thus even if all the information is publicly available, a unique compilation of that information may qualify as a trade secret, if the combination adds value to the information.

-In addition to defining “trade secrets,” FUTSA also establishes a cause of action for trade secret misappropriation.
-Under FUTSA, trade secret misappropriation means:
+FUTSA also establishes a cause of action for trade secret misappropriation.
+Trade secret misappropriation means:

 - Acquisition of a trade secret of another by a person who knows or has reason to know that the trade secret was acquired by improper means; or